 1 is a downhill shot, short (240 feet), but you must negotiate a 30 foot elevation drop.
 The pin lies at the center of an oxbow of Hyzer Creek.
 It's a birdie opportunity.
 Aced by Bobby Jones and Drew Dorman.

 2 is a lot harder than it looks.
 Even though it's only 255 feet, the pin is at the top of a 30 foot hill.
 Almost anybody can throw 255 feet, but can you get to the top of the hill for the birdie?
 The bottom gives you par.
 The fairway is wide open so you can really crank and not worry about any trees except for the big pine right in the middle.
 Right handed people can hyzer to the right of it and lefties can crank left of it.
 Or, people can do turnover shots on the opposite side, or sidearms.
 Many options, fun hole.
 Possible ace for the big arm, birdies are common for pro players, but rare for ams.
-No aces yet.
 Aced by Greg Hoffman in tournament play.

 3 is an ace run.
 A very short hole across Hyzer Creek, but right before the disc goes over the creek it has to clear an 8 foot gap between two trees.
 If you clear the gap you will make birdie, or even an ace, but if you hit one of the trees you'll be in the creek for OB.
-People love to get aces, here's your chance.
-This hole gets aced all the time.
+People love to get aces, here's your chance, and this hole gets aced all the time.
 Aces in tournament play by Nibs Carter, Rob Tatro, and Roger Gagnon.

 4 is an uphill woods shot with a very difficult birdie op from the landing zone.
 Most experienced players will get a 3 or 4, very difficult 2.
 Although it's a par 3, it is very rarely birdied in tournament play.